-Long before Queens’ College Cambridge became a venue for weddings, conferences and banquets, the site was licensed to become a college.
+Long before Queens’ College Cambridge became a venue for weddings, conferences and banquets, the College was of course and still is a world leading institution accomodating students from around the world.

 Over the years the buildings and their uses have changed, portraying a sense of history and tradition that you can be part of.
 Each building displays its heritage proudly and proclaims its age.
 The older buildings date from as far back as the 15th Century, while the 20th Century buildings are clearly modern rather than built to look old.